We're All In This Together

 From school and finances to relationships and what the future holds (and plenty more in between), there's a lot on your plate.
 Talking about it helps.

 Wildcats RISE brings UArizona students together.
-Talk with another student to get support, refresh your coping skills, and figure out your next steps.
+RISE Peer Leaders are U of A students who are hand-picked and trained to talk with you about whatever's going on.
+When you talk with a Peer Leader, you get support, refresh your coping skills, and figure out your next steps.

 Get Started With Wildcats RISE

 All Wildcats RISE programs are free for undergrad, graduate, and professional students, and there are many ways to get started.

 Sign Yourself Up to Speak with a RISE Peer Leader

 Fill out the form below, and a RISE Peer Leader will respond to schedule a free one-on-one check-in.